scigem/sand-atlas-python/README.md

 [Documentation here](https://scigem.github.io/sand-atlas-python/build/html/index.html), or compile it yourself following the details below.

 ## Installation
+First, install `ffmpeg` and `blender` on your system.
+Both of these need to be available in your system path (so that running `ffmpeg` and `blender` in the command line works).

-Can be installed via `pip install sand-atlas`.
+This package can then be installed via `pip install sand-atlas`.
 If installing from github, try cloning and then running:
 ```
 pip install -e .
 ```